Credit Information in Earnings Calls: Introduction

 \subsection{Relationship to the Literature}

 Collin-Dufresne, Goldstein, and Martin (CGM, 2001) focus on explaining changes in credit spreads.
-They show that several factors suggested by the Merton (1974) model -- such as changing interest rates, stock returns, and changes in implied volatility -- can only explain 25\% of monthly spread changes of corporate bonds.
+They show that several factors suggested by the Merton (1974) model -- changing interest rates, stock returns, and changes in implied volatility -- can only explain 25\% of monthly spread changes of corporate bonds.
 They show that an aggregate credit factor accounts for much of the variation in the model residuals, and conjecture these movements are caused by common supply-demand conditions in corporate bond markets.
 Ericsson, Jacobs, and Oviedo (2009) perform an analysis similar to Collin-Dufresne et al. (2001) but use CDS data.
 They argue that CDS data are a cleaner measure of credit risk than corporate bond spreads, and find that the CGM factors explain a similar mid-20\% of the variation of CDS spread changes.
-While the residuals from the CDS version of the analysis did not have the pronounced common factor found by CGM in corporate bond data, much of the variation in CDS spread changes still went unexplained. \footnote{Ericsson et al. (2009) and Campbell and Taksler (2003) show there is considerably more explanatory power for the {\it levels} of CDS spreads or corporate bond yields, as opposed to spread changes.} Bao, Pan, and Wang (2011) show that a measure of illiquidity explains a good deal of time series and cross sectional variation in corporate bond spreads from 2003 to 2009, and its explanatory power rises during the Global Financial Crisis of 2008-2009, thus lending support to the conjectured CGM mechanism.
-Our results suggest that a portion of credit spread change residuals can be explained by our forward-looking credit score measure, as well as other controls that have been introduced in the literature since CGM.
-In our most complete specification in Table \ref{t:contemp-full sample-12-PVLGD}, the $R^2$ rises to 39.3\%.
+While the residuals from the CDS version of the analysis did not have the pronounced common factor found by CGM in corporate bond data, much of the variation in CDS spread changes still went unexplained. \footnote{Ericsson et al. (2009) and Campbell and Taksler (2003) show there is considerably more explanatory power for the {\it levels} of CDS spreads or corporate bond yields, as opposed to spread changes.} Bao, Pan, and Wang (2011) show that illiquidity explains a good deal of time series and cross sectional variation in corporate bond spreads from 2003 to 2009, and its explanatory power rises during the Global Financial Crisis, lending support to the conjectured CGM mechanism.
+Our results suggest that a portion of credit spread change residuals can be explained by our forward-looking credit score measure, and other control variables introduced since CGM.
+In our most complete specification in Table \ref{t:contemp-full sample-12-PVLGD}, the $R^2$ rises to 38.7\%.

-Using the variance decomposition approach of Campbell and Shiller (1988) and Campbell (1991), Nozawa (2017) shows that credit spreads on corporate bonds can be decomposed into beliefs about future losses and beliefs about future returns.
-He finds that roughly half of the variation in corporate credit spreads is attributable to expected losses and half is attributable to risk premia.
-Our finding that credit score forecasts future CDS market risk and firm profitability suggests that forecastability of CDS spread changes by credit score is likely due, at least in part, to both changing beliefs about future credit losses and about future risk premia.